Simple Heirloom Tomato Salad (Marinated)

 Unfortunately Viviane didn’t recall her recipe by the following summer.
 It was tomato season again and I couldn’t wait to recreate her masterpiece.
 But I remembered that basil and a touch of balsamic were two of the few ingredients.
 So I began experimenting…

-Years later, I have finally written down my favorite tomato marinade.
-I hope you enjoy my Simple Heirloom Tomato Salad recipe!
+Years later, I have finally written down my favorite tomato marinade!

 The difference is in the seeds.
 Farmers pass down heirloom tomato seeds each season by taking seeds from the plants that produce the best fruit with regards to juiciness, color, size, and shape.